PSP92/css-grid/README.md

 <img src="https://i.imgur.com/Oisvv2u.png" width=400/>

 Now having worked with Flexbox already we might have assumed that Grid would have kicked in and applied some default settings which would have a direct and immediate visual affect on the child elements.

-Although Grid is now being applied it doesn't have the same effect as Flexbox.
+Although Grid is now being applied it doesn't have the same immediate effect as Flexbox.

 <img src="https://i.imgur.com/9EKQD7D.png" width=500/>

 ### Viewing Grid

 We've only turned on Grid and now it's waiting for us to define set columns and rows to place our content.
 Before we do so let's click on `div.container` to see the available Grid settings.

 <img src="https://i.imgur.com/MII5ISf.png" width=300/>